Heathcote County

 Heathcote County was one of the former counties of New Zealand.
 It covered the southern parts of Christchurch.

 History

 Heathcote County was preceded by the Heathcote Road Board, which had its first meeting on 27 January 1864.
-An 1863 ordinance from the Canterbury Provincial Council established three road boards along the Heathcote River: East, Central, and South Heathcote.
+An 1863 ordinance from the Canterbury Provincial Council established three road boards along the Ōpāwaho / Heathcote River: East, Central, and South Heathcote.
 The Roads Ordinance was amended in 1864, and East Heathcote became the Heathcote Road Board, Central Heathcote became the Spreydon Road Board, and South Heathcote became the Halswell Road Board.

 Heathcote became a county in 1911.
-The county was abolished through the 1989 local government reforms.
+In 1953 part of the county was incorporated into Christchurch City.
+The county was abolished through the 1989 local government reforms, when the rest became part of Christchurch City.

 Chairmen

 Road Board

 The Road Board had 19 chairmen between 1864 and 1911.

 County Council

 The County Council had 16 chairmen between 1911 and 1989.
 The last chairman of the Road Board became the first chairman of the County Council.